 I didn’t know my place in the world.
 I was forever changed and didn’t completely identify to whom I once was.
 Lonely.
 Isolated from my family.
 Unsure.
 Lost.
 Cut off.
 Often stuck.
 My yoga practice and meeting with like minds became an anchor.

-My approach to parenting and yoga is the same, I am real.
-I will cheer on your triumphs, wins, giggles, successes and I will most likely relate to the late night cravings, runny noses, shift of purpose, forgetting self care, confusing of what to feed, doubts, fears and insecurities.
+Approaching parenting and yoga is the same for me, I am real.
+I will cheer on your triumphs, wins, giggles, successes and I will most likely relate to the late night cravings, runny noses, shift of purpose, forgetting self care, confusion of what to feed, doubts, fears and insecurities.
 I am your advocate and will guide you to a truer and more authentic self.
 I want you to feel amazing juggling all that you do.
 I want you to love yourself while having fun with your kids or those around you.
 I want to lift all women to their power, to find their voice and to use it!

 It takes work to balance it all.
 Starting a family has a huge impact on your career and finances.
 On your relationship with your partner (if you have one) and friends.
 By "career" I mean a stay-at-home mom, self-employed, or a full/part-time employee.
 Let's be real - it's all work.
 And who has time for self care?
-I saw the need for self care, but had such a tough time making it happen.
+I saw that need, but had such a tough time making it happen.
 I wasn’t taking such good care of myself in the beginning.
 I would lose track often and then come back.

 I completed Dharma Mittra’s 300 yoga training after studying and teaching at Sonic Yoga for many years.
 With my passion for the perinatal period, I went on to complete A Khalsa Way prenatal training with Gurmukh and trained as a birth doula with Debra Bonaro-Pascali and Penny Simkin.
-I am certified in Positive Psychology with The Flourishing Center and trained with Mindful Schools and Tournesol Kids to provide mindfulness in my daughter’s school.
-I’m a Holistic Health Coach with Inner Harmony.
+I am certified in Positive Psychology with The Flourishing Center and trained with Mindful Schools and directly with Dr Stephen Cowan who created Tournesol Kids to provide mindfulness in my neighborhood.
+I’m a Holistic Health Coach through Inner Harmony.
 I have been teaching yoga teachers for 10 years in various 200 and 300 hour teacher trainings around the US.
 Plus a resident teacher for the Good Life Project camp.
 It's my honor to pass on the wisdom of my teachers to you.

 "Krissy Shields opened up the soul of yoga to me.
 After 20 years of